 Both Montmollin and Bryan were prolific slave traders in Savannah.

-Bryan used the basement of the building as a holding pen for enslaved individuals, and he auctioned men, women, and children off on the second and third floors of the building.
+Bryan used the basement of the building as a holding pen for enslaved individuals, and he auctioned men, women, and children from the second and third floors of the building.

 It was considered by some to be one of the most evil places in Savannah.